Trade Policy

 Steve Keen, "Is Trump Wrong on Tariffs?"
 Top Economist Warns the US.
 Steve Keen, Feb 21, 2025.

 Rania Khalek, Trump, Europe’s Collapse & Why Liberals Keep Losing, w/ Yanis Varoufakis.
 BreakThrough News, Feb 22, 2025.
-Varoufakis argues that Trump will raise tariffs and then pressure other central banks to release their dollars.
-This will make their currencies decline.
-But Trump, he argues, will have to choose between Wall Street-real estate magnates vs. the average American to revive manufacturing, and will choose the former.
+Former Greek Finance Minister Yanis Varoufakis argues that Trump is sincere about rebuilding manufacturing in the U.S. Yanis argues that Trump will raise tariffs and then pressure other central banks to release US dollars they hold on reserve.
+This will depreciate the dollar, making US exports cheaper.
+In this short run, this might help bring down prices for US consumers.
+But this could also make borrowing costs higher for US companies and does not solve the problem of financial reinvestment.
+Varoufakis argues that Trump will have to choose between two interest groups: Wall Street finance and real estate magnates vs. the average American to revive manufacturing, and will choose the former.
+See shorter interview by Times Radio, Trump’s Tariff Chaos Explained | Yanis Varoufakis.
+Times Radio, Mar 9, 2025.

 Peter Zeihan, Trump Takes on China…or Not.
 Zeihan on Geopolitics, Feb 26, 2025.
 “China is on its last legs.
 Its demographic picture is far past terminal.
 Its financial system makes Enron look responsible.
 Simply feeding its people is far beyond Beijing’s capacity without legions of outside assistance.”
 Their labor costs have gone up dramatically, and import more agriculture than any other nation while being dependent on the U.S. Navy to patrol the sea lanes.
 Yet Trump’s tariff hostility against Canada, Mexico, and Europe risks reinvigorating their trade with China, and disincentivizing manufacturing companies from building in North America.
 Capital is less available and more costly because of aging demographics.
 Labor is more expensive because of mass deportation.
 Zeihan is thus currently pessimistic, similar to Yanis Varoufakis but for different reasons.